rphln/Swordsong/mechanics.md

   - Upon being attacked, the defender will take damage equal to the power of the attacker.

+  - Any single damage instance may not deal less than one damage point or more than the equivalent of “Gargantuan” damage in points.

   - A character whose damage taken surpasses their armor will faint.

   - Healing a character restores part of their lost armor and removes